-We note that the greedy k-center clustering algorithm also works with a distance-like function, e.g. divergence function, instead of a metric d_X .
-We will later apply this algorithm in the context of clustering on a Riemannian manifold \mathcal{M} , where we have given a smooth (symmetric) divergence function D on \mathcal{M} .
-To be more precise, we will use greedy k-center clustering as preprocessing in order to get an overcomplete set of labels as initial labels for the clustering approaches described in the next section.
+We note that the performance guarantee follows by the triangle inequality, while the complexity is independent of the properties of a metric space.
+We will later apply this algorithm in the context of clustering on a Riemannian manifold $\mathcal{M}$ , where we have given a smooth (symmetric) divergence function D on $\mathcal{M}$ .
+Most of these divergence function are squared distances, so that the performance guarantee also hold in this case.
+One exception might be the rotation-invariant dissimilarity (5.27).
+Nevertheless, the greedy k-center clustering is applicable but without having a performance guarantee.
+We will use greedy k-center clustering as preprocessing in order to get an overcomplete set of labels as initial labels for the clustering approaches described in the next section.